RoboCoin/robocoin-connector/README.md

 In your development environment, add your username to the postgres group.

-In your developement environment, add a user.
-This step adds a user and echoes its automatically-generated password:

-        node scripts/addUser.js yourusername

 Run as user postgres scripts/database.sql:

         psql robocoin_connector < database.sql